You’re cradling the perfect idea in your hands like a delicate baby bird when suddenly it hits you: Am I ready to talk to an adhesive converter?

 1. YOU’VE CONSIDERED FLEXIBLE MATERIALS AS A VIABLE SOLUTION

-Since you’ve found yourself here, it’s safe to assume that you’ve at least considered flexible materials as a viable solution.
+Since you’ve found yourself here, it’s safe to assume that you’ve at least considered flexible materials (tapes, foils, films, paper, plastic, foam, etc.) as a viable solution.

-There are other options than flexible materials, such as liquid adhesives, mechanical fasteners, and rivets, for you to consider, but ultimately you should choose the one that works best for you.
+Other options, such as liquid adhesives or mechanical fasteners, may also be considered, but ultimately, you should choose the one that works best for you.

-You’ve thought about using flexible materials, but have you conceptualized a design?
-If you haven’t drawn out the design with tolerances, you’ll probably want to visit a design house first so your converter can look at the measurements and decide whether they can meet your specifications.
+Before you seek out materials, ask yourself, have you conceptualized a design?
+If you haven’t drawn out the design with tolerances, you’ll probably want to visit a design house so your converter can look at the measurements and decide whether they can meet your specifications.

-2. YOU HAVE A DESIGN IN MIND AND NEED TO PROVE OUT CONCEPT
+2. YOU HAVE A DESIGN IN MIND & NEED TO PROVE OUT CONCEPT

 Strouse isn’t a design house, so we aren’t the first source to reach out to if you need an entire part designed from scratch.
 If you need a part design, your best bet is to visit a design house or hire a consultant.